Aviation Weather Data

 Wind

-The initial time period and any subsequent “from” (FM) groups begin with a mean surface wind forecast (dddffGfmfmKT) for that period.
+The initial time period and any subsequent “from” (FM) groups begin with a mean surface wind forecast for that period.
 Wind forecasts are expressed as the mean three-digit direction (ddd, relative to true north) from which the wind is blowing, rounded to the nearest 10°, and the mean wind speed in knots (ff) for the time period.
 If wind gusts are forecast (gusts are defined as rapid fluctuations in wind speeds with a variation of 10 kt or more between peaks and lulls), they are indicated immediately after the mean wind speed by the letter G, followed by the peak gust speed expected.
 KT is appended to the end of the wind forecast group.
 Any wind speed of 100 kt or more will be encoded in three digits.
 Calm winds are encoded as 00000KT.

 The prevailing wind direction is forecast for any speed greater than or equal to 7 kt.
 When the prevailing surface wind direction is variable (variations in wind direction of 30° or more), the forecast wind direction is encoded as VRBffKT.
 Two conditions where this can occur are very light winds and convective activity.
 Variable wind direction for very light winds must have a wind speed of 1 to 6 kt inclusive.
 For convective activity, the wind group may be encoded as VRBffGfmfmKT, where Gfmfm is the maximum expected wind gusts.
 VRB is not used in the non-convective LLWS group.